Add Credit Boosting For Tenants

 Increase on-time payments by enabling tenant rent reporting!

-When your tenants pay rent through the RentRedi mobile app, they can report all on-time rent payments to TransUnion to boost their credit score.
+When your tenants pay rent through the RentRedi mobile app, they can report all on-time rent payments to TransUnion and Experian to boost their credit score.

 Benefits of Adding Credit Boost

 7 in 10 renters are more likely to make on-time rent payments if landlords report payments to a credit bureau.

 If choosing between two identical apartments, 67% of renters said they would choose the apartment with payment reporting.

 Tenants’ credit score may increase by as much as 26 basis points following a year of rent payment reporting.

 Credit Boosting can be enabled by the unit as desired.
 Here’s how: